caojacky91-cmyk/ebt/CONTRIBUTING.md

    Break the code intentionally.

    Leave comments betwheen the code of e.js.

-3. You will:
-   Leave all scripts content shortest as possible, following the Conventions (1:2) (excepting comments)

 Conventions (1:2)
   1. All the data variables (at d.js) must start with "e"
   2. Camel Case
   3. Leave the old JS scripts with JS 2005 style

-  (optional) Leave comments shortest as possible
+  (optional 1) Leave all scripts shortest as possible (2: excepting comments)

 Requirements (1:3)
  1. Medium JS Knowledge